New Student and Family Programs

 Parent and Family Programs (PFP)

 Parent & Family Programs offers a range of programs and events designed to help you become an ally to your student as they find academic, social and personal success at The Beach.
 These programs include Parent & Family Orientation, the Beach Family Portal, Virtual Fireside Chats and events hosted throughout the year.
 We aim to provide you with resources, services, events and programs that keep families connected and informed about the university, and your student’s college experience.

 CSULB is committed to student success.
 All academic advising centers and departments are responsible for providing academic direction for new and continuing students.
 All college specific academic advising units and academic departments provide information and advice about general education, major requirements, and other important academic related policies and procedures.
 Students are strongly advised to meet with an academic advisor frequently to enhance their overall academic experience and monitor their progress towards attaining their degree goals and objectives.

 College of the Arts Academic Advising

-The mission of the College of the Arts’ undergraduate academic advisement is to facilitate student’s degree completion by guiding them through an academic journey that is intellectually, personally, and creatively engaging.
-COTA advisors aspire to assist students to: identify and articulate their interest, values, and educational goals; understand and articulate degree requirements; access, navigate and utilize the information and tools located in their Student Center to determine degree progress; and locate and utilize online and on-campus university resources.
+The mission of the College of the Arts’ undergraduate academic advisement is to facilitate student’s degree completion by guiding students through an academic journey that is intellectually, personally, and creatively engaging.
+COTA advisors aspire to assist students to: identify and articulate their interest, values, and educational goals; understand and articulate degree requirements; access, navigate, and utilize the information and tools located in their Student Center to determine degree progress; and locate and utilize online and on-campus university resources.